Are you addicted to sugar?

 #10: Be kind to yourself.
 To end the struggle with sugar, learn to nourish your body well and respond compassionately to your own feelings.
 The best sugar substitute is genuine self-acceptance.

-Jeffrey Rossman, PhD, is a Rodale.com advisor and director of life management at Canyon Ranch in Lenox, MA.
-He is the author of The Mind-Body Mood Solution: The breakthrough drug-free program for lasting relief from depression.
+Jeffrey Rossman, PhD, is director of life management at Canyon Ranch in Lenox, Massachusetts, and author of The Mind-Body Mood Solution.

 Published on: June 1, 2010